-My dad died at Camp Midvale of a heart attack when I was 12 years old.
+My dad died at Camp Midvale of a heart attack when he was 44 years old, and I was 12.
 My sister, brother and I were there with him because he had found out where my mother had illegally ‘kidnapped’ us from him — he was supposed to have joint custody but she secretly moved with us to Puerto Rico.
 Dad had already had heart attacks and he got his doctor to write my mother and tell her she should send us to see him because he might not live long.
 My mother agreed to a visit and sent us to New York City.
-Dad didn’t want us to go back so he put us in a boarding school (the Green Chimneys school) to hide us from our mom.
+Dad didn’t want us to go back to mom, so he put us in a boarding school (the Green Chimneys school) to hide us from her.
 I didn’t understand that was what was happening.
 He told us we were going to live with him as soon as he could get a bigger apartment and I was fine with living with him because I adored my dad.
-He picked us up at school and brought us to Camp Midvale for an Easter weekend holiday.
+Then he picked us up at school and brought us to Camp Midvale for an Easter weekend holiday.
 He died that night when he had a heart attack while we were with him in the dining hall of the camp.
 It was a place he loved – we all did.

 There is some history of Midvale here: “Escape 10: Ringwood, N.J.
 A Hideaway for Nature’s Friends.”